 There will be a job for you once you graduate.
 Well…there will be a job for about 93% of you.
 The other 7% can still live in their mom’s basement.
 Somebody has to live up to our generation’s stereotype anyway.

 It’s no secret that I have difficulty hearing.
+My particular brand of this disability is called ‘hidden hearing loss,’ the type that doesn’t routinely show up on hearing tests.
+Hearing tests typically consist of tones which are perfectly audible to me.
+My major issue is voices.
 Normally it’s the third or fourth thing I tell somebody when we first meet.
 The conversation usually goes something like this:

 “Hello.
 My name is Meg.
 I’m a student nurse and a bookbinder.
 Also, I can’t hear very well, so can you please face me when you’re speaking?”